Spokn slurps out the BS in corporate internal comms and replaces it with audio storytelling – TechCrunch

 Prior to Spokn, Davis had worked with an entrepreneur in the Middle East building out a social enterprise network focused on skills training, a role in which she handled internal communications.
 She saw just how little impact media like email made for employees, particularly in the distributed workforce she was attempting to engage.
 The new direction for Spokn was far more enticing.

-The newly-married couple moved to New York City from Egypt and signed an apartment lease in early March 2020 — just as the COVID-19 pandemic spread widely in the region.
+The newly married couple moved to New York City from Egypt and signed an apartment lease in early March 2020 — just as the COVID-19 pandemic spread widely in the region.
 We “multiplied the living expenses by 8-10x while doing the same Zoom calls we could make from there,” Abu Seif joked.

 Eventually, the company realized that it could do much more than just training, and expanded into broader internal comms.
 “Async audio is a lot more personal than email,” Abu Seif said.
 This latest product iteration launched in November 2020, and included push notifications, an app for streaming, personalization features and analytics to allow companies to track what was working and what was not for employees.

-Perhaps most importantly, companies can tailor the access lists for individual podcasts to particular groups of people, such as senior execs, people managers, sales employees, or any other logical grouping.
+Perhaps most importantly, companies can tailor the access lists for individual podcasts to particular groups of people, such as senior execs, people managers, sales employees or any other logical grouping.
 We “get a lot of inbound from companies that are trying to duct-tape solutions together,” Davis said.
 For Abu Seif, “all the tools that marketers have to engage consumers, we are empowering companies to engage with their employees.”

 Despite the startup and product’s youth, it has attracted a quick following among companies, with customers including Podium, ShipBob, Cedar, Mixpanel, ServiceNow and Superhuman.
 Podium’s CEO, for example, records weekly podcasts that are shipping on Spokn, and apparently even installed a podcast studio near his office just to make it easier to produce his shows.

 Podcasting inside companies fixes a lot of problems with traditional internal comms.
 First and foremost, it can create a deeper connection where email cannot.
-Audio can feel more personal than even video, and can also be played in the background.
-It’s also asynchronous unlike live video, allowing employees in different time zones to connect with key stories at an appropriate time.
+Audio can feel more personal than even video, and also can be played in the background.
+It’s also asynchronous, unlike live video, allowing employees in different time zones to connect with key stories at an appropriate time.

 Plus, employees can avoid all the fatigue that comes from being onscreen.
 “No one wants Zoom zombies,” Bordetsky of NEA said.
 “We need intuitive and asynchronous communication tools like Spokn to build connection and community in the workplace.”
 Her thesis for the investment is that “flexible, distributed work is here to stay and employee communication is at the heart of building a modern, virtual-first employee experience.”